ocni-dtu/life-cycle-formats/README.md

 and work with digitalization and sustainability.
 Our common ground is making LCA calculations more accessible, transparent, and open.

 ## What are we doing?
-The goal of the project is to make an open, machine and human readable data format for exchanging LCA calculations, EPD's and assemblies.
+The goal of the project is to make an open, machine and human readable data format for exchanging LCA results, EPD's and assemblies.
 We propose a simple three level data format with information on project, assembly and EPD level, written in an open data format and paired with a validator for a more robust and standardized format.
 We intend to create connection to existing tools and API’s.